Reading Intervention Research-Work Directly with Local 2nd and 3rd grade struggling Readers!

-Dr. Joanne Altman, Director of Undergraduate Research and Creative Works, and Professor of Psychology, is seeking two dedicated students who would be interested in getting involved in zoo research.
+Dr. Joanne Altman, Director of Undergraduate Research and Creative Works, and Professor of Psychology, is seeking two dedicated students who are interested in getting involved in zoo research.
 Dr. Altman studies animal cognition and psychological well-being in captive wildlife.
 Right now Dr. Altman is cognitive testing lemurs at the Greensboro Science Center.
 Students are expected to go to the zoo on a regular schedule and work with the lemurs.
 This work will extend through the summer and the students will be part of our Summer Research Institute and can stay on campus over the summer for free.
 Students will have the opportunity to gain experience in research methods, animal behavior and training, writing a literature review, and more.
 Volunteers will have to do IACUC training and get tested for TB.
 Open to all majors and class levels.
-Contact Dr. Joanne Altman: email@example.com
+Contact Dr. Joanne Altman: firstname.lastname@example.org

 Department of Physical Education is looking for students to assist in research related to human health and athletic performance.
 This research will include evaluating the effects of running under different conditions, such as in simulated high altitude and low gravity conditions.
 There will also be research opportunities in building a database relating athletic performance to lung function.
 Also, there will be research projects evaluating the effects of training programs, specialized equipment, nutritional supplements, and other interventions on health and human performance.
 Students participating in the research will be expected to be involved in laboratory data collection on a regular basis and will learn how to use a variety of medical-grade research equipment.
 Student research participants who make significant contributions to the projects will be given the opportunity to present their data at major conferences and will also be included in peer-reviewed publications which result from these projects.
 Contact Dr. James Smoliga: email@example.com